History of Bradford City A.F.C.: Richmond era and administration (1990 onwards)

 City's success meant that Dean Windass, who had signed from Oxford United in March, became the club's third £1 million signing of the season.
 Windass had originally been signed for £950,000, but an additional fee of £50,000 was paid to Oxford because of City's promotion.
 Jewell broke the club's transfer record to add a fourth seven-figure signing when he paid £1.4 million to Leeds United for David Wetherall.
 Jewell added other senior players including Neil Redfearn and Dean Saunders, prompting the media to call his team "Dad's Army".
 When City defeated Middlesbrough 1–0 with a late goal from Saunders, his goal celebration mocked the critics' comments.
 City failed to win another game until their eighth game of the season, and Sky Sports pundit Rodney Marsh said they would be relegated and promised to shave off his hair at a home game if they avoided such a fate.
 A run of nine home games without defeat and consecutive victories in April gave City hope of avoiding relegation on the final day of the season.
-A final day 1–0 victory over Liverpool, with a goal from Wetherall, who had played every minute of the season, and Wimbledon's defeat, meant City survived with a record low of 36 points.
+A final day 1–0 victory over Liverpool, with a goal from Wetherall, who had played every minute of the season, and Wimbledon's defeat at Southampton, meant City survived with a then record low of 36 points.

 Less than two months after City stayed up, Jewell left to join Sheffield Wednesday, to be replaced by his assistant, Chris Hutchings.
 The club entered the Intertoto Cup, the first time they had competed in a European competition, in which they were defeated by FC Zenit Saint Petersburg in the semi-finals.
 Richmond gave Hutchings more money than Jewell to spend in the transfer market, and Bradford paid a club record £2.5 million for David Hopkin and £1.5 million for Ashley Ward, and signed Italian striker Benito Carbone on wages of £40,000 per week.
 Richmond also continued to re-develop the ground, which increased the capacity to 25,136, but later referred to his spending as his "six weeks of madness".
 In their second season in the Premier League, City struggled for form and Hutchings was sacked after a start to the season in which he recorded just one victory from 12 league games.
 Under new manager Jim Jefferies, the club were unable to avoid relegation, which was confirmed with a 2–1 defeat at Everton, when they missed two penalties, before finishing the season with just 26 points.